Brandon J. Bankowski, MD, MPH

 Steven H. Snyder, Esq.

 Steven H. Snyder, Esq., is the founding and principal partner of Steven H. Snyder & Associates, and he is the Director of the International Assisted Reproduction Center (IARC), a full-service surrogacy and egg donation agency, both located in the U.S. in Minnesota.
-His life’s passion is to help others experience the joys of being a parent, as he has experienced raising his two children.
-Mr. Snyder is an active leader in numerous professional organizations, including the Society for Ethics in Egg Donation and Surrogacy (SEEDS), RESOLVE Infertility, the American Fertility Association, the American Society of Reproductive Medicine, and the American Bar Association Assisted Reproductive Technology Committee.
+Mr. Snyder is an active leader in numerous professional organizations, including RESOLVE, the American Fertility Association, the American Society of Reproductive Medicine, and the American Bar Association Assisted Reproductive Technology Committee.
 Mr. Snyder is the author of numerous articles and continuing legal education materials.
 He is also a frequent national and international lecturer and continuing legal education presenter in the area of assisted reproductive technology law.
 Mr. Snyder regularly contributes to various media interviews and publications as a legal expert in assisted reproduction and third party reproduction legal issues.

 Cindy R. Wasser, LLP